 top of page

-In 2006, Joanna received a First Place Arts and Entertainment Writing, and an Honorable Mention Sol Price Prize for Responsible Journalism Award from the San Diego Society of Professional Journalism (SPJ).
-In 2010, Joanna was awarded the "Wisdom House Writer's Fellowship," a creative writing competition sponsored by The Hartford Foundation for Public Giving.
-It was there that she wrote her first original screenplay Smileytown, a dark comedy feature film that takes place in a retirement community.
+In 2006, she received a First Place Arts and Entertainment Writing, and an Honorable Mention Sol Price Prize for Responsible Journalism Award, from the San Diego Society of Professional Journalism (SPJ).
+In 2010, she was awarded the "Wisdom House Writer's Fellowship," a creative writing competition sponsored by The Hartford Foundation for Public Giving, where she wrote her first screenplay Smileytown©.

 2021 J_Smiley12349.Final_2-3.jpg